etcgroup/aloe/README.md

 `OUTPUT_DIR` is a required path to a directory where ALOE's output files will be created.
 The output files that ALOE produces in "train" mode are described below. **Files in this directory may be overwritten.**

-Use custom costs:
-* `--fn-cost COST`: Set a cost for false negatives (default 1).
-* `--fp-cost COST`: Set a cost for false positives (default 1).

-Adjust the class frequencies:
-* `--downsample`, `-ds`: Use downsampling in the training data on the majority class to suit the cost ratio.
-* `--upsample`, `-us`: Use upsampling in the training data on the minority class in to suit the cost ratio.
-* `--balance-test-set`: Apply the selected balancing algorithm to the test set as well as the training set.

-Use Weka's CostSensitiveClassifier:
-* `--reweight`, `-rw`: Reweight the training data to suit the cost ratio.
-* `--min-cost`: Train a classifier that uses the min-cost criterion.

-Other options:
-* `--emoticons FILE`, `-e FILE`: Custom emoticon dictionary file (default *emoticons.txt*).
-* `--folds FOLDS`, `-k FOLDS`: Set the number of cross-validation folds (default 10, use 0 to disable cross validation).

 #### Output